Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Removed the No Randomness and No Day/Night Cycle options.
+- Fixed crash which occurring when accessing Goblin sound options within a game.

 * Scenarios
 - Fixed crash which occurred when starting the Thunraz's Servant scenario.